Cartrigger/angelauramc.github.io/markdown/about/DEVICES.md

 ### Minimum requirements:
 - Apple A8/A8X SoC
 - iOS 14/iPadOS 14 or higher
-   - iOS/iPadOS 12 & 13 is losing support in AmethystLauncher 2.3.
+   - iOS/iPadOS 12 & 13 is losing support in Amethyst 2.3.
 - 2GB RAM

 ### Recommended requirements: